horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

 - While there is an ongoing work to improve the speed of Bitcoin transactions on various fronts, transacting with Bitcoin is expensive.
 On a busy day, it's not uncommon to pay a few dollars as transaction fees, regardless of the amount.

-## 4. BCH Transactions
+## 4. BCH Highlights

+Many seem to look at Bitcoin Cash as an alternative to Bitcoin, giving an impression that's either one or the other.

+However, taking into account different direction of the engineering efforts on both sides these projects are likely to coexist.

-As a result of increased block size, subsequent code changes and overall lower transaction volume on the Bitcoin Cash blockchain the transactions on Bitcoin Cash blockchain are now cheaper and faster.
+As a result of increased block size and post-fork blockchain code changes, the Bitcoin Cash blockchain got some significant differences.

-- Improved Confirmation Times
+- Instant Confirmation

-    Bitcoin Cash (BCH) transactions reach finality faster making it more usable for everyday transactions.
-The Bitcoin Cash transactions can generally be considered final as soon as they reach the network, few seconds after the were sent.
+    Bitcoin Cash (BCH) transactions reach finality faster making it more usable for everyday payments like paying for coffee, or a taxi ride.

+    The Bitcoin Cash transactions can generally be considered final as soon as they reach the network, few seconds after the transaction is sent.

     When it comes to Bitcoin transaction, after the transaction reaches the network it also needs to be included in the blockchain before it can be considered final.
-That process may easily take a few hours on busy days.
+That may easily take a few hours on a busy day, or even a few days.

 - Low Transaction Fees

+    The transaction fees are relevant when a blockchain receives more transactions than it can fit in the block.
+In such cases, fees are used to prioritize transactions, giving priority to those that pay higher fees.

-    Due to larger block limit and in general lower volume of transactions on the BCH blockchain, the transaction fees are much lower.
-It's not uncommon to pay fees as low as 1 cent.
+    Due to larger block size limit on Bitcoin Cash and generally lower volume of transactions on the BCH blockchain, the transaction fees are much lower there.
+Even when someone pays 1 cent per transaction there is always enough space to have it included in the block.

-## 5. BCH Highlights

-Many seem to look at Bitcoin Cash as an alternative to Bitcoin, giving an impression that's either one or the other.

-However, taking into account different direction of the engineering efforts on both sides these projects are likely to coexist.

-Bitcoin Cash blockchain highlights:

-- Low-fee Payments

-    Bitcoin Cash blockchain is capable of handling a lot more transactions than Bitcoin blockchain.
-As a result the fee on Bitcoin Cash blockchain are very low, usually in the range of a few cents.

-- Instant Settlements

-    Due to some differences in the payment protocols, Bitcoin Cash transactions can be considered as soon as they reach the network which usually take a few seconds.
+    That may change in the future if more people start transacting on Bitcoin Cash but now it's common to pay transaction fees as low as 1 cent.
+Sending a similar transaction on a Bitcoin blockchain can easily cost a couple of dollars or more.

+    Note that if the Bitcoin blockchain suddenly becomes less busy than transaction fees will go down as well.

+Apart from enabling cheaper and faster transactions on a blockchain, there are some other differences as well.

 -  Decentralized Data Storage